What is a Pediatric Dentist?

 Toothache

 Clean the area of the affected tooth.
 Use floss and rinse thoroughly to dislodge any food that may be stuck in the area.
 You may use cold compresses or ice packs to reduce swelling.
 Do not place aspirin or heat on the gums or the tooth.
-If pain persists, contact our office.
+If the pain persists, contact our office.

-Cut or Bitten Tongue, Lip or Cheek
+Cut or Bitten Tongue, Lip, or Cheek

 Apply ice or a cold compress to injured areas to reduce swelling.
 If your child is bleeding, apply firm but gentle pressure with a cloth or gauze.
 If bleeding does not stop or cannot be controlled, contact your child’s pediatrician or visit the emergency room.